Operation Avalanche (child pornography investigation): Controversies

-Police conducting Operation Ore in the UK targeted all names for investigation due to the difference in laws in between the US and the UK, which allowed for arrest on a charge of incitement to distribute child pornography based solely on the presence of a name in the database, regardless of whether the card was used—fraudulently or not—for child pornography or for other legal adult sites.
+Police conducting Operation Ore in the UK targeted all names for investigation due to the difference in laws between the US and the UK, which allowed for arrest on a charge of incitement to distribute child pornography based solely on the presence of a name in the database, regardless of whether the card was used—fraudulently or not—for child pornography or for other legal adult sites.
 Law in the UK allows conviction on the basis of incitement to distribute indecent images; as such, the mere presence on the database, regardless of the legality of the sites paid for, was sufficient to warrant prosecution.
-In all, 3,744 people were investigated and arrested and 1,451 of those convicted.
+In all, 3,744 people were investigated, and arrested and 1,451 of those were convicted.
 However, a subsequent challenge by those targeted led to an independent reconstruction of the Landslide site and a closer inspection of the database and the payment transactions.

-In 2005 and 2007 UK investigative journalist Duncan Campbell wrote a series of articles criticizing police forensic procedures and trial evidence.
+In 2005 and 2007, UK investigative journalist Duncan Campbell wrote a series of articles criticizing police forensic procedures and trial evidence.
 After obtaining copies of the Landslide hard drives, Campbell publicly identified evidence of massive credit card fraud, including thousands of charges where there was no access to any porn site at all.
 Campbell stated, "Independent computer expert Jim Bates of Computer Investigations said 'the scale of the fraud, especially hacking, just leapt off the screen'."

 Campbell's articles also indicated that sworn statements provided by Dallas detective Steve Nelson and US postal inspector Michael Mead were false.
-They testified that entry to the Landslide site was through a front-page screen featuring a button saying "Click Here (for) Child Porn".
+They testified that entry to the Landslide site was through a front-page screen featuring a button saying "Click Here (for) Child Porn."
 However, the later investigation established that the button was never on the website's front page.
 Instead, it was on an advertising banner for another website buried deep in the Landslide offerings.

 After Campbell's articles appeared, independent computer expert Jim Bates of "Computer Investigations" was charged and convicted of four counts of making false statements and one count of perjury regarding his qualifications and barred from appearing as an expert witness.
 He was later arrested for possession of indecent images during his Operation Ore investigation.
 However, the search of Bates' home was later ruled unlawful.